News / Analysis

 US equities followed Europe lower yesterday, the DOW losing 0.78% but the Nasdaq managed to add 0.68% thanks to split stock jumps from Apple and Tesla.
 The Dallas Fed yesterday published August’s Manufacturing Business Index – a swift rise to 8 from -3 the month before.
 Meanwhile, in Canada, raw materials prices disappointed with a 3% increase in July while building permits declined by 3%, following a 5.7% rise in June.

-Both oil and gold are up this morning as the US dollar continues to weaken for a 4th month in a row, putting the currency at a 2-year low.
+Both oil and gold are up this morning as the US dollar continues to weaken for a 4th month in a row, putting the A financial medium for the exchange of value.
+In economics, it is the monetary system employed by a ... at a 2-year low.

 Zoom (+8.63%)yesterday beat expectations with a 355% increase in revenues to $663.5 mn, driving EPS up from 2 cents last year to 63 cents in this latest quarter and shares another 9.3% after trading.